memoriesus/memoriesus.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Software engineer from China, now learning ML.
+subtitle: Software engineer from China, now learning Machine Learning.
 ---

 ![IMG_8706](https://user-images.githubusercontent.com/57557632/80059237-13925a80-855e-11ea-9df9-0b3a9f77efb8.JPG)

+> **Never pause to try, or how to find the best solution.**

+> **Life is unknown, but don't give up yourself whatever you are facing.**
+> -**Marc Steven**

-My name is Zhao Xinqiang.
+My name is Zhao Xinqiang.I called myself 'Marc Steven'.
+You can call me 'Marc' directly.
 I have the following qualities:

 - I am a software engineer from China.